As we get older and the prostate increases in size, most men start experiencing urinary changes. One of them is a reduction in the flow of urine.

 How useful is this surgery to control urinary pain?
 Is recovery painful?

-But this pain is not severe and nothing compared to the symptoms of urethral strictures.
+But this pain is not severe and nothing in comparison to the symptoms of urethral strictures.
 The patient’s satisfaction level in studies is not compromised by perineal pain.
 87% of patients choose the option “satisfied” or “very satisfied” with the results of urethroplasty in surveys (8).

 Why would you feel scrotal or perineal pain after urethroplasty?
 The answer is not yet clear, and researchers have not found risk factors to predict when it may develop.
 However, there are a few theories around it: